 One area where beginner level cameras tend to struggle is with low light photography.
 The small image sensors just don’t perform well when working in situations where the light is less than adequate, because the individual pixels on the small image sensors are small and struggle to measure the limited light in the scene.

 The Nikon Coolpix A900 includes a popup flash unit, which helps provide a better angle to the scene than the tiny embedded flash units typically tucked into a corner of small cameras.
 You cannot add an external flash to this camera, as it has no hot shoe.
+If you prefer a manual mode over automatic, use the mode dial to take full control of your camera’s settings, like aperture and shutter speed.

 An impressive feature that’s part of the Coolpix A900 is its ability to record video in 4K.
 Very few digital cameras, especially compact cameras, currently on the market offer 4K video resolution (3840×2160 pixels).
 The A900 can offer 30 frames per second recording at 4K, which again is a well above average performance, as some cameras are limited to 15 fps of 4K video.
 Consider that the Nikon Coolpix S210, a camera from a few years ago, could only record video at a 640×480 resolution, and you can see how Nikon has made impressive strides in improving video quality in digital cameras.